 Retired SSND educators share stories with teachers of the future

-Students from Deb Dosemagen's Instructional Assessment class conducted an oral history project, interviewing retired teachers from the School Sisters of Notre Dame at the motherhouse in Elm Grove.
+Students from Deb Dosemagen's Instructional Assessment class conducted an oral history project, interviewing retired teachers at the Milwaukee area campus of the School Sisters of Notre Dame.

 "I was so impressed with their level of engagement, there was a real exchange," Dosemagen said.